TianaD/Reading-Notes/201/Class14/Psychological Safety.md

     * Have a growth mindset.

-    *
+    * Acknowledge imperfections!

 2. Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.

 I think in general this is a concern among people.
 This is why the announcement "there are no dumb questions" is often a preface when opening the floor for questions.

-Additonally, I do not recall in detail a previous professional setting (or team) where psychological safety was an asset.
+Additionally, I do not recall in detail a previous professional setting (or team) where psychological safety was an asset.

 3. What impact do teams that operate with a high degree of psychological safety have on their company and the team members?